This guide on due diligence will be your passe-partout to fully and definitively understand what Due Diligence is for and how to do it. (Update 2021)

 Due diligence is borne by those who sell – obliged to provide adequate, honest and verified documentation for a transaction – and by those who buy, required to know all the legal and economic aspects related to a financial activity.

-How to carry out the Due Diligence?
+How to carry out Due Diligence?

-It is very important that you consider this process as a sensitive activity and that requires the necessary intervention by specialized subjects, capable of analyzing in depth the financial reputation of an individual or a company and discovering any hidden information, which could be useful in the negotiation phase.
+It is very important that you consider this process as a sensitive activity and that due diligence requires the necessary intervention by specialized subjects, capable of analyzing in depth the financial reputation of an individual or a company and discovering any hidden information, which could be useful in the negotiation phase.
 For example, it would be very useful to know if your counterpart is in the World Check database.

 Indeed, in order to carry out the various investigation activities, specific skills will be required in the individual reference sectors, in order to carry out financial and legal investigations, recovering the necessary documentation in order to certify a due diligence behavior by the company or the party under examination.